altsaxofon/easy-reader/README.md

 Create a  RaspberryPi OS SD-card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 I chose to install the lite version of the Pi OS, since our reader does not have a creen we do not need the desktop environment.

-*(I did, however, use a full installation of Pi Os with GUI to develop and prototype.
-If you, like me, are new to Pi and python this makes the process much easeri in my opinion)*
+*(I did, however, use a full installation of Pi OS with GUI to develop and prototype.
+If you, like me, are new to Pi and python this makes the process way easier)*

 Add your Wifi and enable SSH in the `apply OS customization settings` dialog .